dockstore/dockstore-documentation/style-guide.md

 	* "My Cool Workflow", etc is okay
 * Never include any humor at the expense of a person, organization, or group of people
 * You can make the case for a feature's existence, but avoid sounding too much like a salesperson
-* When describing someone doing a task, use second-person implicit whenever it makes sense to do so, but try to stick to active voice
+* When telling someone to preform a task in a tutorial, use second-person implicit whenever it makes sense to do so -- e.g., write "Click this button to delete System32" instead of "You can click this button to delete System32"
-	* Active voice: "Click Refresh Organization to delete System 32."
-	* Passive voice: "Refresh Organization can be clicked to delete System 32."
+* In general, try to avoid passive voice -- e.g., write "Click this button to delete System32" instead of "This button can be clicked to delete System32"